 Written by: Greg Ellifritz

-Last week I took a short trip to the Dominican Republic.
-My trip prompted some friends to ask me how I planned on protecting myself in a third world country where it is illegal for me to carry a firearm.
-I’ve spent an average of at least six weeks a year for the last 10 years traveling outside of the country.
+I regularly take short trip to visit friends in the Dominican Republic.
+My most recent trip prompted some friends to ask me how I planned on protecting myself in a third world country where it is illegal for me to carry a firearm.
+I’ve spent an average of at least six weeks a year for the last 15 years traveling outside of the country.
 My usual vacation spots are the kinds of places that most experts will advise you to stay away from.
-Despite that fact, I’ve managed to survive pretty successfully without a gun, spending a grand total of more than an entire year traveling through nearly 40 foreign countries.
+Despite that fact, I’ve managed to survive pretty successfully without a gun, spending a grand total of more than an entire year traveling through nearly 60 foreign countries.

 If you think that you absolutely need a gun to survive, you are seriously misguided and are missing out on some awesome life experiences by limiting yourself to only those places that allow your concealed pistol.
 Here’s the crux of what I have learned in my travels: If you don’t act like an asshole, people generally won’t try to kill you.